bl2-doutorado/artigo-sbqs-2025/cloud-native-tosca-profile/README.md

 #### cloud_native.nodes.BackingService

-Services that implement common functionalities used by the services like a log aggregator or a business process engine.
+Services that implement common functionalities used by the services, such as a log aggregator or a business process engine.

 ##### Properties